Shippensburg University 2021-2024

 Shippensburg is a student-centered university that takes a hands-on approach to supporting all members of the campus family.
 This is evident in the personalized attention our students receive, the passion from our strong alumni network, and the positive impact we have in our town, state and region.
 Ship is committed to welcoming and supporting students, faculty and staff from many different backgrounds who contribute a diverse range of perspectives, abilities, talents and cultures to our vibrant teaching and learning community.
 Our commitment to excellence, equity, and engagement continue to fuel the innovation demonstrated in our unique academic offerings and student/faculty engagements designed to inspire and equip our students to thrive in an ever-changing world.
 It is from this position that we look to plan for Ship’s future.

-The planning process is guided by a Strategic Planning Oversight Committee (SPOC), which is led by two co-chairs who are joined by a Dean, a Subject Matter Expert (Dr. Peter Garland), and eight co-chairs of working teams drawn from across campus.
-The SPOC is being defined by the recognition of the culture of contributions that has long existed at Ship.
+The planning process is guided by a Strategic Planning Oversight Committee (SPOC), which is led by the chair joined by a Dean, a Subject Matter Expert, eight co-chairs of Insight Teams drawn from across campus, Vanguard Group leaders, select members of the council of trustees, Dr. Tracy Schoolcraft, Niky Keeseman, Shelbie D'Annibale, as well as Dr. Eric Zeglen and Stefanie Elbel from Assessment and Institutional Effectiveness.
+The SPOC has been defined by the recognition of the culture of contributions that has long existed at Ship.

 Professor of English